-John Gillis has been in practice for over two decades, involved in hundreds of residential, commercial, educational and institutional projects.
+John Gillis has been in practice for over three decades, involved in hundreds of residential, commercial, educational and institutional projects.
 He has had roles of architect, interior designer, furniture designer, cabinet designer, lighting designer, construction manager, and developer, in various combinations on different projects.

 His design method stresses integration of structure, dramatic form, light and space, and innovative construction techniques.
 These are the hallmarks of his Realist and Romanticist approach to architecture and to all design.

 Taliesin – Frank Lloyd Wright School of Architecture

 University of Illinois, Chicago Campus

 Adjunct Professor, New York University, Restaurant & Food Service Design